1. Start on the Bottom Rung

 Often, the very first contact a parent has with a group is the arrival of the fall fundraising packet.
 Of course, you want to get your major fundraising done quickly so you have the funds to carry through the year.
 But when the first parent group event is outright fundraising, you run the risk of appearing to be only about money.

-Consider setting aside enough funds at the end of the school year to allow your group to sponsor a family event in early September.
+Consider setting aside enough funds at the end of the school year to allow your group to sponsor a family event early the following fall.
 Demonstrate first that you are sincere about school improvement and parent involvement, and then the inevitable fundraising appeal won't seem so desperate.

 9. Roll Out the Welcome Wagon